msoegiarto/final-project/README.md

 __Description__

-This is a webapp that lets users upload a text file and download the translated file.
+This is a webapp that lets users upload text files and download a translated version of the files.

 __Site__